Posted by Lexi on November 28, 2004

 : : "Bump off" is slang, not a euphemism as "spend more time with my family" is.

-: Worse than sprinkling hyphens is using the non-word "alot."
+: Worse than sprinkling hyphens is using the no[word removed in order to comply with Google's Publisher Policy] "alot."

 Smokey --- what is your authority for a hyphen in bumped off?
 The dictionary I consulted doesn't seem to think it necessary or appropriate.